 Seeking to promote government and corporate leadership and accountability, we encourage public participation and openness in all policy-making processes that determine our region’s future.
 With education, information, and citizen involvement, we will preserve the unique character of our state park, our mountain, and our region.

-Action Goals for Friends of Mount Sunapee
+History of Preserving Mount Sunapee